rbkeyes/reed-keyes-portfolio-page/README.md

 ## Usage

-It includes intra-page navigation links in both the header and footer, as well as external links to my projects.
-It also includes links to my email and social media, located in both the "Contact Me" section as well as the page footer.
+This page includes intra-page navigation links in both the header and footer to the "About Me", "My Work" and "Contact Me" sections of the page.
+The images in the "My Work" serve as hyperlinks to my project pages.
+There links to my email and social media in both the "Contact Me" section as well as the page footer.
+The format of the page adjusts as screen width decreases, to improve ease of viewing across a wide array of devices.

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax: